microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge00.md

 - **[Azure Data Lake Store Gen2](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-introduction)** is a set of capabilities dedicated to big data analytics, is the result of converging the capabilities of our two existing storage services, Azure Blob storage and Azure Data Lake Storage Gen1.
 - **[Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/)** is Azure storage management used to upload, download, and manage Azure blobs, files, queues, and tables, as well as Azure Cosmos DB and Azure Data Lake Storage entities.
 - **[Azure Data Factory](https://docs.microsoft.com/en-us/azure/data-factory/)** is Azure's cloud ETL service for scale-out serverless data integration and data transformation.
-- **[Azure Databricks](https://docs.microsoft.com/en-us/azure/databricks/scenarios/what-is-azure-databricks)** is an Apache Spark-based analytics platform optimized for the Microsoft Azure cloud services platform.
-- **[Azure SQL Database](https://docs.microsoft.com/en-us/azure/azure-sql/)** is a managed, secure, and intelligent product that use the SQL Server database engine in the Azure cloud.
-- **[PowerBI](https://docs.microsoft.com/en-us/power-bi/fundamentals/power-bi-overview)** is a collection of software services, apps, and connectors that work together to turn your unrelated sources of data into coherent, visually immersive, and interactive insights.